-Findings Response 2) While she is being transported to a medical facility or LCIW for delivery or any pregnancy-related medical distress, or 3) 3) During the period following delivery before the offender has been discharged from the medical delivery, unless there are compelling grounds to believe that the offender presents either of the following: An immediate and serious threat of physical harm to herself, staff, or others; or A substantial flight risk and the offender cannot be reasonably contained by other means.
+Findings Response 2) While she is being transported to a medical facility or LCIW for delivery or any pregnancy-related medical distress, or 3) During the period following delivery before the offender has been discharged from the medical delivery, unless there are compelling grounds to believe that the offender presents either of the following: i.
+An immediate and serious threat of physical harm to herself, staff, or others; or ii.
+A substantial flight risk and the offender cannot be reasonably contained by other means. b.
 If restraints are utilized during transportation or the period following delivery, the offender shall not be restrained using waist restraints under any circumstances.
-Removal of Restraints: If a health care professional treating the pregnant offender requests, based on his or her professional medical judgment, that restraints not be used, the correctional personnel accompanying the pregnant offender shall immediately remove all restraints.
-Documentation of Restraints on Pregnant Offenders Should restraints be used on a pregnant offender, within ten days of the use of restraints a written record shall be made to include the following: The type of restraint used; The length of time the restraints were used.
-This written record shall be retained in the offender's master record for a minimum of five years, but shall not constitute a medical record.
+4. Removal of Restraints: If a health care professional treating the pregnant offender requests, based on his or her professional medical judgment, that restraints not be used, the correctional personnel accompanying the pregnant offender shall immediately remove all restraints.
+5. Documentation of Restraints on Pregnant Offenders a.
+Should restraints be used on a pregnant offender, within ten days of the use of restraints a written record shall be made to include the following: 1) The type of restraint used; 2) The circumstances that necessitated the use of restraints; and 3) The length of time the restraints were used. b.
+This written record shall be retained in the offender's master record for a minimum of five years, but shall not constitute a medical record. c.
 This written record shall be made available as a public records request with the offender's identifying information redacted, unless the offender gives prior written consent for the public release of the record.
-Visual Inspection: facility records, logs II-B-003 Use of Firearms The use of firearms complies with the following requirements.
-Weapons are subject to stringent safety regulations and inspections.
-A secure weapons locker is located outside the secure perimeter of the facility.
-Except in emergency situations, firearms and authorized weapons are permitted only in designated areas to which offenders have no access.
-Employees supervising offenders outside the facility perimeter follow procedures for the security of weapons.
-Employees are instructed to use deadly force only after other actions have been tried and found ineffective, unless the employee believes that a person's life is immediately threatened.
-Employees on duty use only firearms or other security equipment that have been approved by the facility administrator.
-Appropriate equipment is provided to facilitate safe unloading and loading of firearms.
-Compliant- weapons training is done annually for staff.
-Appropriate equipment available for storing and unloading weapons.
-Visual Inspection: training records, safety regulation and inspection reports, photos of equipment used for unloading and reloading
+II-B-003 Use of Firearms The use of firearms complies with the following requirements. •Weapons are subject to stringent safety regulations and inspections. •A secure weapons locker is located outside the secure perimeter of the facility. •Except in emergency situations, firearms and authorized weapons are permitted only in designated areas to which offenders have no access. •Employees supervising offenders outside the facility perimeter follow procedures for the security of weapons. •Employees are instructed to use deadly force only after other actions have been tried and found ineffective, unless the employee believes that a person's life is immediately threatened. •Employees on duty use only firearms or other security equipment that have been approved by the facility administrator. •Appropriate equipment is provided to facilitate safe unloading and loading of firearms.
+Visual Inspection: training records, safety regulation and inspection reports, photos of Visual Inspection: training records, safety regulation and inspection reports, photos of equipment used for unloading and reloading and equipment funded and purchased by DPS&C shall abide by the terms of a Memorandum of